ceedee666/modern-abap-curriculum/docs/data_model.md

 the view is the same as the table `Z_RATING`.
 Furthermore, the field names have been remanded to more user friendly names.
 These names are only a suggestion and can be changed if needed.

 Next, add relationship information to the view with the code snippet below.
-The line starting with `association` defines a 0:n relationship between the entries of the view `Z_I_Product` and the view `Z_I_Rating`.
+The line starting with `composition` defines a 0:n relationship between the entries of the view `Z_I_Product` and the view `Z_I_Rating`.
 This relationship is named `_Rating` and is also added to the view.
-The `$projection.ProductId = _Rating.Product` sets the condition of the association.
-This statement ns functioning similarly to the where condition of a database join statement.
+The composition relation specifies also, that every rating is always related to exactly one condition of the association.
+This information is used by the SAP RAP framework to e.g. enable or disable certain features for an entity.

 Please note that the view `Z_I_Rating` has not been defined yet, so it is not possible to activate the `Z_I_Product` view at this time.